topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino IDE User Guide.md

 # 2. Installation Guide
 ---
-This chapter describes how to download and install the TOPST VCP-G Arduino packageto use with the Arduino Integrated Development Environment (IDE).
+This chapter describes how to download and install the VCP-G Arduino packageto use with the Arduino Integrated Development Environment (IDE).

 </br></br></br>